AlexisVS/new-equal-ui-workbench/chat-gpt-template-give-me-the-component-doc.md

 Please provide comprehensive documentation for the specified Angular Material component, covering the following aspects:

     Overview: A brief introduction to the component and its primary purpose.
     Usage: Clear and concise examples demonstrating how to use the component in various scenarios.
+Give me te properties inside a markdown table.
     API Reference: A detailed breakdown of the component's properties, methods, and events.
     Styling: Guidance on how to style and customize the component to suit different design requirements.
     Best Practices: Recommendations and best practices for effective utilization of the component.